wrenchpilot/gpscripts/README.md

 - Detect your Homebrew installation (`/opt/homebrew` or `/usr/local`)
 - Copy all scripts to the appropriate `bin` directory
+- Configure username (defaults to current user, customizable)
+- Configure portal URL (optional, for environments where it's not pre-filled)
 - Set up secure password storage in macOS keychain
+- Store configuration as JSON in keychain for easy management
 - Make scripts available system-wide

 ### Basic Usage